anuraghazra/github-readme-stats/readme.md

 ### Hiding individual stats

-To hide any specific stats, you can pass a query parameter `?hide=` with comma seperated values.
+To hide any specific stats, you can pass a query parameter `?hide=` with comma separated values.

 > Options: `&hide=stars,commits,prs,issues,contribs`